-- observed in SST.
-Because the tropical Atlantic basin is influenced by the surrounding continents, and due to the closer location of the ITCZ to the equator, compared to its Pacific counterpart, it was possible to identify the impact that these instability waves have on the ITCZ.
-Using concurrent multi-year satellite observations of SST, wind, atmospheric water vapour, liquid cloud water and precipitation rates, it was possible to - 15 notice variations in water vapour, clouds and rain at the ITCZ, due to the influence of the TIW.
-These results suggest that the coupling mechanism of SST and wind through the stability change in the atmospheric boundary layer, as illustrated by Hayes et al. (1989) and Wallace et al. (1989), are supported here.
+the wind components fields, with similar structures as observed in SST.
+Because the tropical Atlantic basin is influenced by the surrounding continents, and due to the closer location of the ITCZ to the equator, compared to its Pacific counterpart, it was possible to identify the impact that these instability waves may have on the ITCZ.
+Using concurrent multi-year satellite observations of SST, wind, atmospheric water vapour, liquid cloud water and precipitation rates, it was possible to notice variations in water vapour, clouds and rain at the ITCZ, due to the influence of the TIWs.
+These results suggest that the coupling mechanism of SST and wind through the stability change in the atmospheric boundary layer, as illustrated by Hayes et al. (1989) and Wallace et al. (1989), is supported here.